ADVISE TO ALL VISITORS:

 a) Spotted Python and the

 b) Brown Tree Snake more aggressive ) and

-Royal Flying Doctor advice -…”any travellers on the oceans to have a valid Tetanus injection as a prevention from possible serious infection whilst adventuring in different places from the local tropical climate”
+Royal Flying Doctor advice -…”any travelers on the oceans to have a valid Tetanus injection as a prevention from possible serious infection whilst adventuring in different places from the local tropical climate”

-The Royal Flying Doctor Kit is kept here and administration is available here on advise by the Doctor.
+The Royal Flying Doctor Kit is kept here and administration is available at the Homestead

-We have a landline telephone or via the Marine Radio (you should reach Stanage Bay Coast Guard on 81 but maybe not the Homestead) .
+We have a landline telephone or via the Marine Radio (you could reach Stanage Bay Coast Guard on 81 or 83 but maybe not the Homestead) .

 Please remember you are on the National Park zone at Whites Bay and are not allowed to camp.

 Camping is available at West Bay which is part of the Regional Park under section 34 of the Nature Conservation Act.
 Please make prior arrangements from the Homestead (accessible via Channel 73, email, telephone)